karthickal/posit-oediv/README.md

 #### Our Startup

-We are a startup working on improving the "video watch" experience for consumers.
-For information please check - www.posit.tech
+We are a startup working on redefining the way videos are consumed today.
+For more information please check - www.posit.tech